-- a) Users- Each user must use the school-Network and Internet primarily for educational purposes. - b) A Each user is responsible for all material retrieved eeived via the Internet. - c) A Each user may NOT: - 1.
-Attempt to circumvent Network and Anternet security measures; - 2.
+- a) Users Each user must use the Network and Internet primarily for educational purposes. - b) A Each user is responsible for all material retrieved via the Internet. - c) A Each user may NOT: - 1.
+Attempt to circumvent Network and Internet security measures; - 2.
 Tamper with or in any way adjust default or teacher-created settings; - 3.
-Create and/or place a computer virus or place a virus onto any computer; - 4.
+Create a computer virus or place a virus onto any computer; - 4.
 Trespass in another's user's folder, work, or files; - 5.
-Share his/her their own ID or pPassword with others; - 6.
-Log in usingnder another person's user's account; - 7.
-Access personal email accounts using the District's Internet connections without teacher consent; [81] - 8.
-Reveal personal information about themselves or others on Wwebsites, including last names, addresses, and/or phone numbers; - 9.
-Complete and/or submit forms found on websites without permission; [82][83] - 10.
-Receive or transmit information pertaining to dangerous instruments alities such as bombs, automatic weapons, or other illicit firearms, weaponry, or explosive devices [84];
+Share his/her their own ID or password with others; - 6.
+Log in using another person's user's account; - 7.
+A - 8.
+Reveal personal information about themselves or others on Websites, including last names, addresses, or phone numbers; - 9.
+C - 10.
+Receive or transmit information pertaining to dangerous instruments such as weaponry or explosive devices;

-Create, send, display, or receive anti-social, harassing or threatening messages, pictures, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human dignity (Moved to Internet Etiquette/Social Media)
+Create, send, display, or receive anti-social, harassing or threatening messages, pictures, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human-dignity (Moved to Internet Etiquette/Social Media)

-- 11. Create, send, or display, or receive hate mail, discriminatory or other antisocial remarks [85], or information which is intended to harass; - 12.
-Damage, dismantle, detach, or remove computers, mobile deviceseomputer systems, network equipmenteomputer networks, computer peripheralsmice, printers, scanners, or cameras; - 13.
-Remove keys from the keyboards; - 14.
-Disconnect or alter any computer cables; - 15.
-Intentionally waste limited resources (paper, connect time, [86] student and teacher searching time [87], ink and toner cartridges, laser jet tones, printer ribbons, diskettes, storage space, etc.); - 16.
-Employ the Network or /Internet for commercial purposes; - 17.
-Bring gum, food, or drink into computer or electronic equipment areas[88]; - 18.
+- 11. Create, send, or display hate mail, discriminatory or other antisocial remarks, or information which is intended to harass; - 12.
+Damage, dismantle, detach, or remove computers, mobile devices, network equipment, computer peripherals, printers, scanners, or cameras; - 13.
+Remove keys from keyboards; - 14.
+Disconnect or alter cables; - 15.
+Intentionally waste limited resources (paper, student and teacher searching time, ink and toner, storage space, etc.); - 16.
+Employ the Network or Internet for commercial purposes; - 17.
+Bring gum, food, or drink into computer or electronic equipment areas; - 18.
 Access the Network to play non-educational games or for other non-academic activities;